SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   :width: 100%

-  Evolution of the average computation time per iteration for each merging method: no merging, mergign with the logarithmic and linear spherical discretization and the cartesian discretization.
+  Evolution of the average computation time per iteration for each merging method: no merging, merging with the logarithmic and linear spherical discretization and the Cartesian discretization.

 The following video shows what happens during this simulation benchmark.
 It has been obtained using the logarithmic spherical discretization.
 Specifically, it shows the time evolution of the electron, the positron and the photon density in the plane :math:`x-y`.
 The z-axis is integrated.
 The exponential growth of photons and mass particles can be seen.
-It first happens in the plane y-z near the center of the domain and then expand longitudinaly.
+It first happens in the plane y-z near the center of the domain and then expand longitudinally.

 .. _video_qed_cascade: